xmonader/letsbuildacompiler-pretty/src/tutor08_littlephilosophy.md

 KISS - The  language  I'm  building for my  own  use.
 KISS  is
        intended to be  a  systems programming language.
-It won't have strong typing  or  fancy data structures, but it will support most of  the  things  I  want to do with a higher- order language (HOL), except perhaps writing compilers.
+It won't have strong typing  or  fancy data structures, but it will support most of  the  things  I  want to do with a higher-order language (HOL), except perhaps writing compilers.

 I've also  been  toying  for  years  with  the idea of a HOL-like assembler,  with  structured  control  constructs   and  HOL-like